echoes-io/rag/README.md

 - **Fast**: Suitable for hundreds to thousands of chapters
 - **Type-safe**: Uses Kysely query builder with TypeScript

-The database file (`rag_data.db`) contains embeddings, metadata, and content for all indexed chapters.
+The database file (`rag.db`) contains embeddings, metadata, and content for all indexed chapters.

 ---